utah-cs4470-sp23/class/spec.md

 integers provided in the command line program's command line, and a variable `argnum` of type `int` containing the number of arguments.
 The program name itself should not be part of that list or that count.
+It is an error to invoke a JPL program with command-line arguments that are not 64-bit signed integer values.

 > Consider the following JPL program:
 >